-Ask your kids to go put on an old t-shirt so that they don't get their good clothes dirty.
-An apron or art smock would also work well.
+- Ask your kids to go put on an old T-shirt, apron, or smock, so that they don't get their good clothes dirty.

-Tell your children to measure and pour 2 cups of dirt, 2 cups of flour, 2 cups of sand, and 1 cup of salt in a large mixing bowl.
+- Measure and pour 2 cups of dirt from the yard, 2 cups of flour, 2 cups of sand, and 1 cup of salt in a large mixing bowl.
 Give these ingredients a little stir before continuing.

-Place some of the dough around the plastic dinosaur until you can no longer see the dinosaur.
-Then add enough dough to form the shape of an egg.
+- Place some of the dough around the plastic dinosaur until you can no longer see the dinosaur.
+Add enough dough to form the shape of an egg.

-Give your kids a few paints and a paintbrush and allow them to paint their dinosaur eggs.
-This is certainly optional, but it can be fun to allow kids to add spots or some other design to their eggs.
+- Give your kids a few paints and a paintbrush and allow them to paint their dinosaur eggs.

-Set the eggs aside until the paint drys.
+- Set the eggs aside until the paint dries.

-Excavation can be accomplished with a spoon, small hammer, or by using a screwdriver as a chisel-type device.
+- Excavation can be accomplished with a spoon, small hammer, or by using a screwdriver as a chisel-type device.
 Younger children may need the assistance of a parent or older sibling for this step.
 Spray the eggs with vinegar to make the shell dissolve a bit more easily.

 - Use this recipe to conceal a special toy or gift for one of your children.
-You don't have to mold it into the shape of an egg.
-It can just be a fun way to retrieve a birthday or special occasion gift.
+You don't have to mold it into the shape of an egg; it can just be a fun way to retrieve a birthday or special occasion gift.